Claire-Fisher/rock-paper-scissors-ms2/README.md

 - Definite status messages - 404 page included - "Oops, something went wrong" message.
 - Responsive design.
 - High colour contrast.
-- No colours convey information - colourblind users
+- No colours convey information - colour blind users
 - No flashing lights.
 Care has been taken to select gifs with minimum to no flashing lights.
 - No background audio or autoplay audio.
 - Aria-labels on all interactive elements.